Colombian Culinary Experience

 - Pour the annatto oil into a pot.
 Add the Hogao and sauté for about 3 more minutes.

-- Add the coconut milk, cumin and prawns.
+- Add the coconut milk, cumin, herbs and spices and prawns.

 - Simmer gently until prawns are cooked.
 Season.

 12 small potatoes with skin (2 per person)